Last Updated on April 7, 2023 by Matt

 Price and value

-The price of the EMove Cruiser, as with every scooter price, is subject to constant change, but it has been $1399 for quite some time now.
+The price of the EMove Cruiser, as with every scooter price, is subject to constant change, but currently, it’s $1499.
 With that price, this scooter is easily not only one of the best-value scooters under $1500, but also the one with the longest range, the best waterproofing, and the best riding and ownership experience overall.